-May God have mercy on us and bless us; may he let his face shed its light upon us and have mercy on us.
+May God have mercy on us and light upon us and have mercy on us.

-We adore your Cross, O Lord, we praise and glorify your holy Resurrection, for behold, because of the wood of the tree joy has come to the whole world.
+We adore your Cross, O Lord, we L: In you, O Lord, I take refuge. praise and glorify your holy Resurrection, for behold, because of the wood of the tree joy has come to the whole world.